TheAlgorithms/Algorithms-Explanation/en/Basic Math/Finding_number_of_Digits_in_a_Number.md

+# Finding number of Digits in a Number

 Given an integral number N. The task is to find the count of digits present in this number.

 Let's say: